AdamKong/spark-oauth-sample/README.md

 1. You will first need to create an application on "Spark For Developer" platform following the instructions.

-2. After an application is created, you will see a unique Client ID and a unique Client Secret ID in the top-right of the page.
+2. After an application is created, you will see a unique client ID and a unique client Secret ID in the top-right of the page.

 3. Go to the "conf" folder of this sample, open the config.json.

-4. Copy the Client ID to the "clientID" field, and Copy the Client Secret to the "clientSecret" field.
+4. Copy the client ID to the "clientID" field, and copy the client Secret to the "clientSecret" field.

 5. Choose the redirect URL you want to use, and copy it to "redirectURIUnencoded" field.
 The redirect URL must be one of the redirect URLs in your application.